Lifetime Basketball Hoop Assembly Helpful Tips

 Portable Basketball hoop Help

 For a portable system, you ought to mainly consider what you will use to fill your base.
 Generally, bases of portable goals are filled with water.
-Water is the easiest to fill and unfill with these types of systems.
+Water is the easiest to fill and empty with these types of systems.
 However, water does have some draw backs.
 For instance, if your climate where you live has freezing temperatures during any part of the year, you risk damaging the base when the water expands.
 Lifetime makes several recommendations for dealing with water-filled bases; the key is simply doing something that avoids the water freezing.
 An alternative to this is sand.
-Sand is not a cure all per se.
+Sand is not a cure all necessarily.
 Sand tends to weigh about 1.5 times that of those units have the base filled with water – depending on the density of the sand you use.
 So, the plus-side to sand is a heavier, more stable base and no freezing worries.
 The minus-side is the heavier base is much more difficult to move around and harder to put into the base.
 Choose wisely.

 Additional help is Available